 In addition, professional standards require us to communicate to you all material, corrected misstatements that were brought to the attention of management as a result of our audit procedures.
-Please see the attached schedule of Adjusting Journal Entries Posted for the material misstatements that we identified as a result of our audit procedures and which were brought to the attention of, and corrected by, management.
+There were no material misstatements that we identified as a result of our audit procedures.